Psychedelic-informed Arm (Relational Stances)

 - No exposure tasks, no guided trauma detail, no pharmacological intervention.

-- User can step out of a mode, change topic, or return to standard check-ins at any time.
+- User can step out of a stance, change topic, or return to standard check-ins at any time.

 This opens up several research questions:

-- Does giving users explicit control over modes (containment / exploration / integration) increase perceived safety and alliance?
+- Does giving users explicit control over stances (containment / exploration / integration) increase perceived safety and alliance?

-- Do language markers of moral injury, guilt, or meaning-making change when users opt into these modes?
+- Do language markers of moral injury, guilt, or meaning-making change when users opt into these stances?

 - Can some psychological affordances of psychedelic-assisted therapy be approximated by dialogical design alone, without drugs?